 Because the X and Y chromosome form a homologous pair during meiosis I, synapsis and crossing over can move the SRY gene from the Y chromosome to the X chromosome.
 If the SRY gene moves to the X chromosome as the male parent produces gametes, upon fertilization an XX embryo can develop some male-specific traits.
 The same can also happen if there is a mutation in the SRY gene so that it no longer produces a functional protein.
 As a result, an XY embryo is unable to begin the key steps necessary for male sex differentiation.
-In both cases, the embryos develop without fully developing a male or female phenotype.
+In both cases, the embryos grow without fully developing a male or female phenotype.
 The resulting condition is called a disorder of sexual development (DSD).
 The overall occurrence of these DSDs is rare; about 1 in 5,500 children is born with ambiguous genitalia at birth.
 Imaging tests, such as an ultrasound, will usually show immature internal reproductive organs that are nonfunctional; therefore, leading to infertility.

 Biological Sex Assignment